MJKWoolnough/gedcom/README.md

 }
 ```

-CharacterSetStructure is a GEDCOM structure type
+CharacterSetStructure is a GEDCOM structure type.

 #### type ChildToFamilyLink